Google now lets businesses customize CallJoy, the automated telephone customer service agent

 The second version of CallJoy is potentially much more useful, as it allows businesses to program the agent to deal with some of the most common queries it receives.
 It all starts with an open-ended question: “How can I help you?”

-“Since we launched CallJoy in May, we’ve talked to thousands of small business owners about their needs, specifically, how CallJoy could be more helpful to them,” CallJoy general manager Bob Summers said.
+“Since we launched CallJoy in May, we’ve talked to thousands of small business owners about their needs, [and] specifically how CallJoy could be more helpful to them,” CallJoy general manager Bob Summers said.
 “We took their feedback and put it into our product.
 Now, CallJoy gives them even more time savings, business insights, and control.”

 Customize